efrecon/machinery/README.md

 `machinery` reads its default configuration from the file `cluster.yml` in the local directory.
 [YAML](http://yaml.org/) definition files have a straightforward syntax.
-For example, the following content would define three machines using the `virtualbox` driver, one with more memory, the other one with more disk than the defaults provided by `docker-machine` and the last one as the master of the cluster.
+For example, the following content would define 3 machines using the `virtualbox` driver, one with more memory and ready to be duplicated through using the YAML anchoring facilities, another one with more disk than the defaults provided by `docker-machine` and the last one as the master of the cluster.
 The description also defines some labels that can be used by `swarm` to schedule components on specific nodes and arrange for the machine called `core` to have access to your home directory.
 Finally, it arranges for the components pinpointed by a relative `compose` project file to automatically be started up when `db` is brought up and created.

+    wk01: &worker
+      driver: virtualbox
+      memory:2048
+      labels:
+        role: worker
     db:
       driver: virtualbox
       size: 20000